 Most people are exposed to the virus at some point in their lives, but very few have mono symptoms.
 High school and college students are at a higher risk for mono.

-The virus is spread by person-to-person contact, via saliva (on hands or toys, or by kissing).
+The virus is spread by person-to-person contact through saliva.
 In rare instances, the virus has been transmitted by blood transfusion.
 After the initial infection, the virus can become dormant for a lengthy period but can later reactivate.

 You can protect yourself from mono by avoiding the body fluids of someone who has the disease.

 Symptoms of mono will appear at four-to-six weeks after exposure.
 Symptoms include fever, sore throat, swollen glands and tiredness.
 In some cases, the liver and spleen are affected.
 Symptoms can last from one to several weeks.